levist7/BigDatawHadoopandApacheSpark/README.md

 * Import functions
 * Data load
     * Parquet File + Gzip codec
     We prefer Parquet in HDFS as it reads col by col, provides schema, is compressible and splittable.
-It is ideal for analytics
+It is ideal for analytics.
     We prefer gzip codec as it provides good compression but is not splittable and provides moderate performance.
-It is good for analytical purposes.
+It is also commonly used for analytical purposes.
     * Schema optimization
 * Data processing
     * Computing total score